dlabs/devops-test-day-app/README.md

 * PostgreSQL
 * Redis
 * Rails 6
 * Sidekiq for background processing, uses sidekiq-scheduler for recurring fetching of weather reports.
+As a separate container.

 ## Local Install
 * Create Dockerfile and build image.